Khamzat Chimaev: Wrestling

 Chimaev competed against fellow UFC contender Jack Hermansson in a freestyle wrestling match on 19 November 2021, at Sweden-based Bulldog Fight Night 9, winning on points.

 Mixed martial arts career

 Chimaev first started training in MMA when he was 23 years old.
-He trains at Allstar Training Center in Stockholm, along with three-time UFC Light Heavyweight Championship challenger Alexander Gustafsson, Ilir Latifi and Reza Madadi among others.
+He trained at Allstars Training Center in Stockholm, along with three-time UFC Light Heavyweight Championship challenger Alexander Gustafsson, Ilir Latifi and Reza Madadi among others.
 Gustafsson (one of his main training partners) told a Swedish reporter that Chimaev was one of the best fighters he had ever trained with, during a press conference in June 2019.

 Early career

 In an interview with ESPN, Chimaev claimed he was inspired to start training in MMA during a night at work where he took a 15-minute break to watch the Aldo vs. McGregor main event.
 Chimaev stated, "I was watching his [McGregor's] fight.
 I was watching him fight Aldo.
 I was sitting in night and was working.
 I was taking rest for 15 minutes and watched his fight.
 I always look at that like if the guys make so many money like millions and this stuff, why I can't do it now.
 I'm a fighter, I'm a warrior and I have something special inside me.
 I had to find some way and take out this to show to the people."

 Between September 2017 and April 2018, Chimaev had three amateur MMA fights.
 The first of them was against future IMMAF World Champion Khaled Laallam, whom he defeated via submission in the second round.
 He won his following two amateur fights, one by submission and one by technical knockout, completing his amateur career with a record of 3–0.

 Chimaev turned professional on 26 May 2018, at International Ring Fight Arena 14, against Gard Olve Sagen.
 He won the fight via technical knockout in the second round.
 Chimaev's next fight took place on 18 August 2018, against Ole Magnor at Fight Club Rush 3.
 He won via submission with a rear naked choke late in the first round.